crownheightsaid/mutual-aid-app/src/twilio/README.md

 this folder holds serverless Assets + Functions that we have deployed via Twilio Runtime.

-functions/pause.js runs when someone calls the mutual aid phone number (plays an .mp3 voicemail from /assets, asks for dialtone input, and sends optional text message); functions/sms/pause-resources.js runs when someone texts the mutual aid phone number, explaining that the phone line is on pause and offering other resources (2 text messages)
+- functions/pause.js runs when someone calls the hotline (plays an .mp3 voicemail from /assets, asks for dialtone input, and then redirects to sms/pauses-resources if the caller requests text messages)
+- functions/sms/pause-resources.js runs when someone texts the hotline, explaining that the phone line is on pause and offering resources (2 text messages)
+- assets folder includes voicemail message about pausing the phone, mp3

 this folder also holds the required .env variables for the Twilio Runtime environment.

 functions are deployed via the twilio serverless toolkit and live on mutual-aid-3223-dev.twil.io
+- you can test locally with twilio:serverless start --ngrok=""
+- you can deploy with twilio:serverless deploy